dracula/jetbrains/CONTRIBUTING.md

 ## Reference

 - For further how to develop and debug a theme UI plugin, please read this [document](https://www.jetbrains.org/intellij/sdk/docs/reference_guide/ui_themes/themes_intro.html).
-- For the usage of how to build a plugin with Gradle, you may check this [project](https://github.com/JetBrains/gradle-intellij-plugin) .
+- For the usage of how to build a plugin with Gradle, you may check out this [project](https://github.com/JetBrains/gradle-intellij-plugin) .